 Depletion of development and production assets is calculated on a unit-of-production basis.
-Depletion expense per boe is higher in Q1 2019 than Q1 2018 due to a decrease in the estimated proved plus probable reserves at December 31, 2018 (643,000 barrels) as compared to proved plus probable reserves reported at December 31, 2017 (664,000 barrels).
+Depletion expense per boe is higher in the 2019 periods due to a decrease in the estimated proved plus probable reserves at December 31, 2019 (255,000 barrels) as compared to proved plus probable reserves reported at December 31, 2018 (643,000 barrels).
+The decrease in the Company's estimated proved plus probable reserves is primarily due to a reclassification of reserves from probable to possible, along with a related reclassification of future development costs.